Home

 But as I will always emphasise, this is not about saying Those over there who do that are no good, and ineffective at responding to conflict while We are 'superior' in our approach.
 That would not be in keeping with the Principle that we Challenge the behaviour and not the person - which would be to continue the ineffective communication and ineffective approach to conflict resolution.

 Think about anyone you get along with.
-And think about someone you don't get along with.
+And compare with someone you don't get along with.
 How often do you monitor what they are doing, check up on them, have serious arguments with them, try to stop them doing things?
 Compare your answers for both people.

 We all do it.